Watch more videos on Teaching in Korea here

 As hagwons are after-school programs, peak operation hours are when students don’t have school (aka nights, weekends and holidays).
 Teaching at a hagwon I averaged around six classes a day, but you could teach more.
 As I juggled different levels and lessons each hour ( vs repeating the same lesson throughout the day, like with EPIK), it personally, took a quicker toll on me.

-Vacation and Holidays
+Vacation and Holidays at EPIK

 I like to work hard, but I also like to play hard, and as a traveler, vacation time is important to me.
 Not only does EPIK have twice the amount of vacation days than a hagwon, but we also got to take them in chunks.
 With a hagwon, the employer decides how and when you’ll split up your vacation time to use.
 I didn’t like that.